AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

       ![Add value to event types](assets/ajo-update-schema-eventtype-enum.png)

 ### Define an event

+Events in Journey Optimizer allow you to trigger your journeys unitarily to send messages, like for example push notifications.
+See [About events](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configure-journeys/events-journeys/about-events.html?lang=en) for more information.

 1. In the Journey Optimizer UI, select **[!UICONTROL Configurations]** from the left rail.